renpy/renpy/sphinx/source/gui.rst

     preferences, about, help, etc. This overlay is selected by the screen in question, and is used even when at the main menu.

+gui/overlay/confirm.png
+    The overlay used in the confirm screen to darken the background.

+.. ifconfig:: renpy_figures

     Here are a pair of example overlay images, and what the game looks like with the overlay images added.

-.. ifconfig:: renpy_figures

     .. figure:: oshs/game/gui/overlay/main_menu.png
         :width: 100%